 Estimate: £1,000 – £15,000

-Whether you are converting a regular van into a campervan or modernising an older Volkswagen camper for example, purchasing the vehicle is likely to be your biggest outlay before any conversion work has even started.
+Whether you are converting a regular van into a campervan or modernising an older Volkswagen camper for example, purchasing the vehicle is likely to be your biggest expense before any conversion work has even started.

 A shiny, new campervan is a nice thought but is probably beyond most people’s budgets, so buying a used campervan is a popular choice.
 You’ll have more money left over to spend on the vehicle by undertaking conversion work yourself than you would if outsourcing to a specialist garage, which is something else to consider.